overnest/strongdoc-docs/docs/docs/Login & Logout.md

 const token = await auth.login(client, userName, userPassword, organization);
 ```

 The `Login` function returns `token`, a string that acts as an identifier for the session.
-Most requests following this *must* contain it.

-Once you log in, **keep your Bearer Token safe**, as anyone who has it
-will be authenticated to do anything that you can.
-For instance, do not share them in publically accessible areas such as Github or in client code.
+This token is automatically stored in the passed in client object.
+Future API calls using this client object will automatically apply the stored token.

 Every method requires authentication except this one, `Login` and `RegisterOrganization`.